kaiudall/MATH4610/SoftwareManual/iterative/randomDiagDom.md

 Which is equal to the matrix we made before

-**Implementation/Code:** The following is the code for inducednorm1
+**Implementation/Code:** The following is the code for randomDiagDom

         import vectorops as vo